This post may contain affiliate links. For more info on this, visit my disclosure page. Thank you for your support in this way!

 Not only does BOTM provide you with a real book, they choose new titles that you haven’t already read – which answers the old ‘what should I read next’ question!
 It’s perfect!

-Now, I’ve only been signed up with Book of the Month for one month so far, but it’s been simple and awesome.
+I’ve been signed up with Book of the Month for about a year so far, and it’s been simple and awesome.

-They sent me an email at the beginning of the month to let me know my about book options.
-I logged on and made my choice and about a week later I got my book in the mail!
+They send me an email at the beginning of the month to let me know my about book options.
+I log on and make my choice and about a week later I get my book in the mail!
 Easy peasy.

 And for those wondering, I chose American War by Omar El Akkad – a post-apocalyptic fiction story about America in chaos.

-My other choices were a young adult book, a crime novel, a memoir which looked pretty interesting, and a funny looking one about a start-up (I almost picked that one).
+The other choices were a young adult book, a crime novel, a memoir which looked pretty interesting, and a funny looking one about a start-up (I almost picked that one).
+The genres vary each month, sometimes there is never a YA book, sometimes there us historical fiction, and someitmes it one fo your favorite authors!

 Here’s How It Works